upscayl/upscayl/README.md

   - It is for selecting which GPU to use.
 The specific procedure is detailed in the [Wiki](https://github.com/upscayl/upscayl/wiki/Guide).
     - Note that for Windows systems, if Upscayl is not set to performance mode, the system may override this setting.
 - **You are not fully open source!!😡**
   - We are!
-We're using completely free and open-source technology.
+We're using completely free and open-source tech.
 We do ship a binary, but that's because not including it would kill the entire purpose of the project.
 If you want to deal with all those PyTorch, NCNN, and Python errors, you're more than welcome to compile your own binary using the code provided by Real-ESRGAN.
 The binary is pre-compiled for convenience; if you do not trust it, then you can compile your own since everything is free and open source here 😁
 - **Where do I find more models?**
   -  More models can be taken from here: https://github.com/upscayl/custom-models/